isene/isene.github.io/_posts/2020-04-07-Motivation.md

 {% include youtube.html id='T2sU9aAXbDk' %}

 We like you to tell us what we should cover next.
-Challenge us by casting your vote in this poll (or drop me an e-mail for your out-of-the-box challenge to g@isene.com)
+Challenge us by following the link below and casting your vote in the poll (or drop me an e-mail for your out-of-the-box challenge to g@isene.com)

 [Poll: What would you like the "Å" team to cover in free live webinars?](http://www.easypolls.net/poll.html?p=5e8c4a4ae4b09a2d524ccbd4)